gunarakulangunaretnam/covid-19-face-mask-detector/README.md

 **Run with pre-recorded video**

-* Give the video path programmatically by editing the "run-with-video.py" script that is found the line number of 245.
+* Give the video path programmatically by editing the "run-with-video.py".

 ```